Ways to give

 Donor-Advised Grant Fund to Support Students

-Donors may direct their donation to the Donor-Advised Grant Fund and make recommendations for a particular student.
+Individual donors may direct their donation to the Donor-Advised Grant Fund and make recommendations for a particular student.
 Please see the attached document for policies and procedures.

 The Dennis and Betty Voskuil Chair in Old Testament